hotio/website/docs/containers/plex.md

 ![Plex settings](/img/plex_settings.png "Plex settings")

+The variable `ADVERTISE_IP` is useful to aid your local clients in discovering your plex server when running in the `bridge` network mode.
+Most likely you would use something like `http://192.168.0.10:32400`.
+You could use `ALLOWED_NETWORKS` when you're locked out and need to regain access without providing credentials.

 ## TOP secret stuff

 If you do `-e PLEX_PASS="https://..."`, stuff happens for which no support will be given.